DHRI-Curriculum/guide/template-assessment.md

 ## Qualitative Self-Assessment

-Move questions over from exit slips.
+Move all the questions over from exit slips that can be found in the GCDI Google Drive.

 Add each question as a regular paragraph.
 These qualitative questions (of course) do not need to have answers but should enable the learner to think about what they learned and how it can be used.